-Financial liabilities are derecognised when, and only when, the company's obligations are discharged, cancelled or have expired.
+Financial liabilities are derecognised when, and only when, the Group and the Company's obligations are discharged, cancelled or have expired.
 The difference between the carrying amount of the financial liability derecognised and the consideration paid and payable is recognised in profit or loss.